susanBuck/notes/05_Laravel/04_Routing.md

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-allow-override-all@2x.png' class='' style='max-width:787px; width:100%' alt=''>

+__Save your changes and restart your server.__

 ## Route Paramaters

-You can expand on this example by making the URI more flexible with route parameters.
+You can make route URI's more flexible with route parameters.
 These parameters act as placeholders that will detect patterns.

 For example: